Many investors have concerns about passive investing in stocks and bonds based on standard asset allocation models.

-Advanced investment strategies are less common among individual investors, but they are what the wealthy do.
+Advanced investment strategies are less common among individual investors than they are among wealth managers and high net worth individuals.
+They are typically how the wealthy invest.

 And what about Warren Buffett?
-Does he have a typical investment portfolio based on asset allocation in stocks and bonds?
-He invests in undervalued businesses, but only when he can find them.
+While Warren has been known to suggest passive stock investing for others, he invests in undervalued businesses, but only when he can find them.

-And how about legendary investor Ray Dalio who invests around market cycles and low valuations?
+And legendary investor Ray Dalio invests around low valuations, economic and market cycles.

-No, they are using advanced investment strategies that take a little more effort.
+It’s unlikely.
+Instead, they’re using advanced investment strategies that usually take a little more effort by themselves or their wealth managers.
 And individual investors, like us, can learn from them.

-In this post I’ll list 5 advanced investment strategies that I have either learned or done in the almost 40 years since I personally began investing.
+In this post, I’ll share 5 advanced investment strategies that I have either learned or done in the almost 40 years since I personally began investing.

 There are many more advanced investment strategies than simply buy and hold investing based on asset allocation.
-While this strategy can work well for patient investors with decades to save and invest, investors over 50 don’t have decades to save and invest before retirement.
+While this passive investment strategy can work well for patient investors with decades to save and invest, investors over 50 don’t have decades to do so before retirement.

-None of the advanced investment strategies here are too complex.
-Most of these strategies are just the next step up from long term buy and hold investing based on asset allocation for investors who want to invest more proactively.
+None of the advanced investment strategies here are terribly complex.
+Most of these strategies are just the next step up from passive investing with a long term buy and hold asset allocation model for investors interested in investing more proactively.

 Factor Based Investing

-Factor based investing has become increasingly popular over the past few years.
+On the other hand, factor based investing invests around perceived opportunities at any given time.
+Factor based investing has become increasingly popular over the past few years with the increase in timely financial information.
 With factor based investing, investors or fund managers buy assets based on certain factors, such as valuations or economic trends.

 This makes a lot of sense.
 With the increased ability to gather and analyze data from past investment performance based on various factors, systems can be developed to capitalize on that data.

-You may have already read here that math, logic and past data (not emotions or herd following) are the best tools to determine worthwhile investments.
+You may have already read here that math, logic, and past data (not emotions or herd following) are the best tools to evaluate investments.
 This is exactly what factor based investing does.

 How can individual investors take advantage of factor based investing?